Best airport lounges for flight delays in the EU

 There is a dedicated play area for children where they can keep busy before the flight, as well as access to showers and wash areas to freshen up.

-Currently, the MasterCard Lounge is open only to travellers who are leaving for a destination outside of the Schengen area.
+Currently, the MasterCard Lounge is open only to travelers who are leaving for a destination outside of the Schengen area.

 For those who want ALL the amenities